emacs-mirror/emacs/mps/manual/source/glossary/i.rst

     indexed fit

-        A class of :term:`allocation mechanisms <allocation
-        mechanism>` that use an indexing data structure, such as a tree or hash table, to identify suitable :term:`free blocks
-        <free block>`, according to the :term:`allocation policy`.
-For
+        A class of :term:`allocation mechanisms` that use an indexing data structure, such as a tree or hash table, to identify suitable :term:`free blocks`, according to the
-        instance, a tree ordered by block size may be used to implement the :term:`best fit` policy.
+        :term:`allocation policy`.
+For instance, a tree ordered by block size may be used to implement the :term:`best fit` policy.

         .. seealso:: :term:`allocation mechanism`, :term:`allocation policy`, :term:`sequential fit`, :term:`bitmapped fit`.